 You may be thinking when should I see a therapist?
 How will I know?
 Well, 1 in 4 people in the UK will experience a mental health problem of some kind each year in England.
 1 in 6 people report having a common mental health problem (such as anxiety or depression) every week.
 Even though we have numbers like this in our country, people still feel ashamed or worried about talking about their issues and opening up.
-Yet psychotherapy, talking therapy, cognitive behavioural therapy or even counselling, whatever you want to call it, can benefit people struggling with emotional difficulties, life challenges and diagnosed mental health problems.
+Yet psychotherapy, talking therapy, cognitive behavioural therapy or even counselling.
+Whatever you want to call it, it can benefit people struggling with emotional difficulties, life challenges and diagnosed mental health problems.

 Therapy can be more effective than medication in reference to its long term effects.
 Medication can reduce the symptoms of the mental health condition, but it doesn’t address the source of where it has come from and why you are feeling the way you do.
 Therapy teaches people the ability to address symptoms on their own and therefore then not needing more treatment in the future.